Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Skin manifestations of allergies (food, various types of dermatitis, insect bites)

-Allergic conjunctivitis
+allergic conjunctivitis

-• ketotifen, an allergy medication in tablets;
+• ketotifen, an allergy drug in tablets;

 • cromoglycic acid and sodium cromoglycate;